How Much Does Teeth Whitening Cost?

 How Long Does Teeth Whitening Last?

-The duration of your teeth whitening results can significantly vary, often lasting anywhere from four weeks to two years.
+The duration of teeth whitening results typically last from a few weeks up to two years, depending on individual habits and factors..
 This is influenced by several factors, including:

 Factors Affecting Longevity